Home / European Travel Guides / Visiting Santa in Lapland: Complete Travel Guide, Costs & Tips

 How Many Days You Need in Lapland

-One of the most common mistakes when planning a Santa trip to Lapland is not staying long enough.
-Some tour companies sell very short โday tripโ or one-night trips, but these can feel rushed and very expensive for the time you actually spend there.
+One of the most common mistakes travellers make when booking a Santa trip to Lapland is simply not staying long enough.

 Lapland Trip Costs Breakdown